 MUST HAVE: Drinks, going booze free here means to savour creative liquid flavours in house-made infusions, fragrant low-calorie sparkling rose water and other fruit and herb cordials; Californication; the mostly raw desserts with superfoods like chocolate or açai berries.

 320 Old St, London EC1V 9DR, UK

 ORGANIC RAW LUNCH TAKE-AWAY

-MUST HAVE: Any seasonal salad appealing to your momental taste, Beet quinoa based breakfast Qnola, Turmeric leche from Press (a juice, smoothie and nut milk local brand).
+MUST HAVE: Any seasonal salad appealing to your momental taste, Beet quinoa based breakfast Q-nola, Turmeric leche from Press (local juice, smoothie and nut mylk brand).

 WORK BREAKFAST LUNCH TAKE-AWAY

-A multi-branch eatery with a couple of basic seats at some locations is best for a “fit food” and raw juice take-out.
-Their wide offer from affordable breakfast energisers through fit snacks to nourishing health pots and soups for a proper office or school break meal is what Crussh is best at.
+A multi-branch two decades old London eatery with basic seats only at some locations is best for a “fit food” and raw juice take-out.
+Their wide offer from affordable breakfast energisers through pre and post-workout snacks to nourishing health pots and soups for a proper office or school break meals is what Crussh is best at.
 Do not expect the best bowl or salad you had in town, but sustainable business practices cheer your karma.
 By Easter 2018 they will remove all plastic straws and trial compostable cutlery, while reducing food waste by massively discounting the food an hour prior to the closure.
-Check the labels, since only some ingredients like the eggs, yogurt and seeds are organic, but most are not.
+Check the labels, since only some ingredients like the coffee, eggs, yogurt and seeds are organic, but most are not.
 Still they strive to improve progressively.